MicrosoftEdge/WebView2Feedback/specs/HostResourceMapping.md

 # Remarks
 Choose a virtual host name that will not be used by real sites.
 If you own a domain (like example.com), an option is to use a sub domain reserved for the app (like my-app.example.com).
-If you don't own a domain, [RFC 2606](https://tools.ietf.org/html/rfc2606#section-2) has reserved several top level domain that would not be used by real sites, like .example, .test, and .invalid.
+If you don't own a domain, [RFC 6761](https://tools.ietf.org/html/rfc6761) has reserved several special-use domain names that would not be used by real sites, like .example, .test, and .invalid.

 Give only minimal cross orign access neccessary to run the app.
-If there is no need to access local resources from other sites, use COREWEBVIEW2_HOST_RESOURCE_ACCESS_KIND_DENY.
+If there is no need to access local resources from other origins, use COREWEBVIEW2_HOST_RESOURCE_ACCESS_KIND_DENY.

 # API Notes
 See [API Details](#api-details) section below for API reference.